Shop now & save up to 80% on medication

 The most important safety concern with rapid-acting insulin is hypoglycemia, or low blood sugar.
 Symptoms can include shakiness, sweating, fast heartbeat, hunger, headache, blurred vision, irritability, confusion, weakness, or unusual behavior.
 Some people have fewer warning symptoms, especially after repeated lows.

 Low blood sugar can become serious.
 Severe hypoglycemia may cause seizure, loss of consciousness, or inability to swallow safely.
 Your care team may recommend a written low-glucose plan, fast-acting carbohydrate, and glucagon for emergencies.
-The article What To Do When Blood Sugar Is Low covers general response steps, but your own plan should come from your clinician.

 Other possible insulin-related effects include injection-site redness, itching, swelling, or bruising.
-Repeated injections into the same area can change the tissue under the skin.
+Repeated injections into the same area can change tissue under the skin.
 Some people may have allergic reactions.
 Rarely, insulin can contribute to low potassium in the blood, especially in people with certain risk factors or medicines.

 Seek urgent care for severe low blood sugar, fainting, seizure, trouble breathing, swelling of the face or throat, widespread rash, or symptoms of very high glucose with vomiting, dehydration, or ketones.
 Do not drive or operate machinery when you feel low, confused, or unsafe.

-Comparing Pens, Cartridges, and Rapid-Acting Options
+Pen Formats, Cartridges, and Related Options

 Other rapid-acting insulin options exist, including insulin aspart and insulin glulisine products.
 They are in the same broad mealtime-insulin category, but they are not identical products.
 Switching between rapid-acting insulins should be handled by a clinician because timing, device technique, and glucose response may differ.